10 Popular Festivals In Zambales, Philippines

 Zambales is popular among weekend warriors who want to take a quick trip to the beach to go swimming or diving.
 Located in Central Luzon in the Philippines, it is just a short driving distance away from Manila, the country’s capital.
 It’s also known for being one of the provinces to host Mount Pinatubo, one of the most active volcanoes in the country.
 It also features a number of amazing hotels and Airbnb vacation rentals for travelers, as well as incredible staycation spots for locals looking to relax.
 What many do not know, however, is that Zambales also plays host to a number of festivals celebrated throughout the year.
 Want to join these festivities?
 Take a look at this list to find out more about the popular festivals in Zambales, Philippines.

 Besides its beaches and dive sites, Zambales is also best known for its mangoes - the dinamulag variety that they grow is recognized in the Guinness Book of World Records as the sweetest in the world - and the Dinamulag Festival celebrates this sweet, sticky fruit.
-Intended as a way to celebrate the bountiful harvest of the fruit, this event sees a number of activities, including a street dancing that features dancers clad in mango-themed costumes.
-Besides mango-themed activities, the festival also features a number of sports-themed events and activities such as fireworks displays and a sand sculpting competition.
+Intended as a way to celebrate the bountiful harvest of the fruit, this event sees a number of activities, including street dancing that features dancers clad in mango-themed costumes.
+Besides mango-themed activities, I suggest you also check out the number of sports-themed events and activities such as fireworks displays and a sand sculpting competition.

 Dinamulag Festival